Cleveland-Cliffs CEO's Earnings Call Outburst: 'We Are Going To Screw This Guy So Badly' (NYSE:CLF)

 The CEO’s behavior was full of raw emotion, which appears to have subsequently affected the stock.

-Cleveland-Cliffs' stock was down about 6 percent to $10.78 per share at time of publication.
+Cleveland-Cliffs' stock was down about 6 percent of $10.78 at time of publication.
 Shares are up 37 percent year-to-date and 98 percent over the past two years.

 Related Links